-As with other University honors programs, the life science and environmental ethics program is not a major but a distinctive set of courses that adds breadth to, and reinforces a student's chosen major.
-Open to students of any major, the program is of special benefit to students of science who choose to anchor their scientific knowledge in a classic ethical foundation.
-Coming from another perspective, a student of the humanities might choose to complete their undergraduate education with first-hand experiences in a setting where ethics and the biological sciences merge.
+As with the other tracks of the University Honors Program, the Life Science and Environmental Ethics Honors Track is not a major but a distinctive set of courses that adds breadth to and reinforces a student's chosen major.
+Open to students of any major, this track could be of special benefit to students of science who choose to anchor their scientific knowledge in a classical ethical foundation.
+Coming from another perspective, a student in business might choose to complete his/her undergraduate education with first hand experiences where ethics and the biological or environmental sciences merge.

-After completing the first two undergraduate years, and at least two courses in science (by advisement), the student takes a set of three courses listed below.
-These courses expand their understanding of the process of scientific investigation, expose them to the major ethical systems and, through the mechanism of the case study, explore the interfaces among ethics, science and the law.
-The program culminates in a one-semester intensive internship with an agency that deals with ethical issues in the lives of humans, animals, or an aspect of human-environment interaction.
+After completing the first two undergraduate years, and at least two courses in science (by advisement), the student takes a set of three courses.
+Those courses expand the student's understanding of the process of scientific investigation, exposes them to the major ethical systems, and through the mechanism of the case study, explores the interfaces among ethics, science and the law.
+Next, the student completes a one semester intensive internship with an agency that deals with ethical issues in the lives of humans, animals, or an aspect of human-environmental interaction.
+Finally, the student will integrate classroom and practical experience with scholarship in a senior thesis

-For further information on this program consult Dr. Karen Swanson, Life Science and Environmental Ethics Program Coordinator, Department of Environmental Science and Geography.
+For further information on this track, consult the coordinator, Dr. Karen Swanson, Department of Environmental Science and Geology, 973-720-2589.